Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The streamwise component of the analytic signal of the fourth \ac{POD} mode, shown in figure~\ref{fig:H[POD4]_POD4,5}b, retains more of the asymmetry of the phase-averaged fourth and fifth \ac{POD} modes, shown in figure~\ref{fig:H[POD4]_POD4,5}a, than the second \ac{HPOD} mode, shown in figure~\ref{fig:HPOD2_POD4,5}b.
-This is also true for the transverse component of the analytic signal of the fourth \ac{POD} mode, shown in figure~\ref{fig:H[POD4]_POD4,5}d.
-The transverse component of the analytic signal of the fourth \ac{POD} mode, shown in figure~\ref{fig:H[POD4]_POD4,5}d, also retains the asymmetry seen in the phase average of the fourth and fifth \ac{POD} modes, shown in figure~\ref{fig:H[POD4]_POD4,5}c.
-Although the filtering of the Hilbert transform is less prominent in the analytic signal of the fourth \ac{POD} mode than in the second \ac{HPOD} mode, shown in figures~\ref{fig:HPOD2_POD4,5}b and~\ref{fig:HPOD2_POD4,5}d, it is still present, most noticeably figures~\ref{fig:H[POD4]_POD4,5}b(iii) and~\ref{fig:H[POD4]_POD4,5}d(iv).
+The streamwise component of the analytic signal of the fourth \ac{POD} mode, shown in figure~\ref{fig:H[POD4]_POD4,5}b, retains more of the asymmetry of the phase-averaged fourth and fifth \ac{POD} modes, shown in figure~\ref{fig:H[POD4]_POD4,5}a, than is observed in the second \ac{HPOD} mode, shown in figure~\ref{fig:HPOD2_POD4,5}b.
+The transverse component of the analytic signal of the fourth \ac{POD} mode, shown in figure~\ref{fig:H[POD4]_POD4,5}d, also retains the asymmetry present in the phase average of the fourth and fifth \ac{POD} modes, shown in figure~\ref{fig:H[POD4]_POD4,5}c.
+Although the bias of the Hilbert transform towards propagating structures is less pronounced in the analytic signal of the fourth \ac{POD} mode than in the second \ac{HPOD} mode, shown in figures~\ref{fig:HPOD2_POD4,5}b and~\ref{fig:HPOD2_POD4,5}d, it remains evident, particularly in figures~\ref{fig:H[POD4]_POD4,5}b(iii) and~\ref{fig:H[POD4]_POD4,5}d(iv).

-While there is some filtering in the analytic signal of the sixth \ac{POD} mode, the asymmetry seen in the phase average of the sixth and eighth \ac{POD} modes is preserved where the \ac{HPOD} modes were planar symmetric.
-This can be seen in the positive region introduced to the streamwise component of the third \ac{HPOD} mode at $x/D = 2.5$, shown in figure~\ref{fig:HPOD3_POD6,8}b(i), which is not present in the phase average of the sixth and eight \ac{POD} modes, shown in figure~\ref{fig:H[POD6]_POD6,8}a(i), or the analytic signal of the sixth \ac{POD} mode, shown in figure~\ref{fig:H[POD6]_POD6,8}b(i).
-It is also shown in the asymmetric region at $x/D = 3.5$ in the transverse component of the sixth and eighth \ac{POD} modes, shown in figure~\ref{fig:H[POD6]_POD6,8}c(i), which is also off-centre in the analytic signal of the sixth \ac{POD} mode, shown in figure~\ref{fig:H[POD6]_POD6,8}d(i), but located at the centreline in the third \ac{HPOD} mode, shown in figure~\ref{fig:HPOD3_POD6,8}d(i).
+While the analytic signal of the sixth \ac{POD} mode exhibits more symmetry than the phase average of the sixth and eighth \ac{POD} modes, its influence on the turbulent structures is less pronounced than that observed in the third \ac{HPOD}.
+The analytic signal of the sixth \ac{POD} mode introduces the negative region at $x/D = 2.5$ in the streamwise component shown in figure~\ref{fig:H[POD6]_POD6,8}a(v), similar to that observed in the third \ac{HPOD} mode shown in figure~\ref{fig:HPOD3_POD6,8}b(v), which is not present in the phase average of the sixth and eighth \ac{POD} modes, shown in figure~\ref{fig:H[POD6]_POD6,8}b(v).
+The analytic signal of the sixth \ac{POD} mode also retains more of the transverse shifting in the structures in the transverse velocity, as seen in figure~\ref{fig:H[POD6]_POD6,8}d, than the third \ac{HPOD} mode, shown in figure~\ref{fig:HPOD3_POD6,8}d.
+Additionally, the intensity of the structures further downstream is preserved in the analytic signal of the sixth \ac{POD} mode, as illustrated in figure~\ref{fig:H[POD6]_POD6,8}b(i), where the same region exhibits significantly reduced intensity in the third \ac{HPOD} mode, shown in figure~\ref{fig:HPOD3_POD6,8}b(i).